 The Christian and the World

-What do we do when there is political turmoil?
+How does the Christian respond to political turmoil?
 What is the wisdom of God?
 How is it different from the wisdom of the world?
-In this selection from John 1:16, Dr. Martyn Lloyd-Jones elaborates on the difference between the world and the Christian.
+In this sermon from John 1:16, Dr. Martyn Lloyd-Jones elaborates on the difference between the Christian and the world.
 The Christian, he proclaims, has a fundamentally different worldview than the unbeliever.
-He approaches the same situations with different understanding.
-He is capable of sorrow and empathy, but is not limited to a surface understanding of evil.
-The Christian understands the doctrine of depravity, that man apart from Christ is left to wickedness.
-He is aware that the world itself is under the just curse of God, since the fall of Adam and Eve in the garden of Eden.
-The Christian is not overly optimistic about the political leaders that arise, nor is he too pessimistic.
-The Christian knows that these leaders will not save him, and he also knows that the gates of hell will not prevail against the Church of God!
-You, Christian, have a steadfast hope in the face of wars and rumors of wars: Jesus Christ, the Anointed One of God is your King and He will not fail, forsake, or ultimately disappoint those who hope in Him.
+They approach the same situations with different understanding.
+They are capable of sorrow and empathy, but are not limited to a surface understanding of evil.
+The Christian understands the doctrine of depravity, that humanity apart from Christ is left to wickedness.
+They are aware that since the fall of Adam and Eve in the garden of Eden, the world itself is under the just curse of God.
+The Christian is not overly optimistic about the political leaders that arise, nor are they too pessimistic.
+The Christian knows that these leaders will not save, and also knows that the gates of hell will not prevail against the Church of God.
+The Christian has a steadfast hope in the face of wars and rumors of wars: Jesus Christ, the Anointed One of God, is the King and He will not fail, forsake, or ultimately disappoint those who hope in Him.

 About Dr. Martyn Lloyd-Jones